Oceania Audio is the Authorised NZ Distributor

-Featuring Variable Voltage Phantom Power
+Locomotive Audio Coppperline Variable Voltage Phantom Power

+Your most valuable audio tools - all in one place.
+Featuring Variable Voltage Phantom Power.
+Arguably the most critical device in your recording chain, the microphone is only as good as the power that runs it.
 Phantom power is something most of us take for granted.
 It exists in our outboard preamps, mixers, or even compact, inexpensive boxes with “wall wart” power adapters.

 Would you put cheap tires on a Ferrari?
 No.Then why use generic, “whatever works” phantom power with your treasured microphone collection?
 Not all phantom power supplies are created equal.